The Complete Guide to Hiking the Narrows in Zion (Gear, Permits, Tips, and more!)

 If you have additional questions about hiking the Narrows, visit the Zion Visitor’s Center before your hike or call them at 435-772-3256.
 The park rangers there are super knowledgeable and can answer questions about the trail and give you up-to-date water and weather conditions.

-This guide was originally posted in June 2016, and updated in 2023 with more information.
+This guide was originally posted in June 2016, and updated in 2024 with current information.

 1. Thank you for this post!!
 My boyfriend and I took your advice and hiked it with our own gear and everything worked out wonderfully!
 We didn’t have trekking poles, but there were some “natural” poles at the start of the hike that we were able to use.
 I wish we would have thrown some flip-flops into our backpack for the paved part of the walk back to the shuttle, but no complaints from us… this hike was magical!!
 You also feel just a little more bad ass when you’re not using the same gear as everyone else 🙂